 Director of Education, BMFI

 In addition to teaching at UNC and Northwestern, Andrew has been a visiting assistant professor at Whitman College in Washington and a member of the adjunct faculty at Dominican University outside of Chicago.
 Locally, he has been a lecturer in the Department of English at Cabrini College and in the Film Studies Program at Ursinus College.
-Some of the subjects he has taught include Film Criticism, Film History, Screenwriting, Media Criticism, Film and Popular Culture, Television Culture and Gender and Media.
+Some of the subjects he has taught include Film Criticism, Film History, Screenwriting, Media Criticism, Film and Popular Culture, Television Culture, and Gender and Media.

 Andrew has presented papers at the annual conferences of the Society for Cinema and Media Studies and the International Association of Media and History, and has given presentations about film education at the Art House Convergence.
-In addition, he has written for The Historical Journal of Film, Radio and Television and The Business History Review, Film International, and Jump Cut, has discussed film during several radio and television appearances, and has been interviewed for articles in Film Comment, Philly Voice, and other publications.
+In addition, he has written for The Historical Journal of Film, Radio and Television, The Business History Review, Film International, and Jump Cut, has discussed film during several radio and television appearances, and has been interviewed for articles in Film Comment, Philly Voice, and other publications.

-Since 2008, in addition to his full-time duties at BMFI, Andrew has been a Professorial Lecturer in the English Department of Cabrini College, where he designs and teaches their film studies courses.
-Andrew has also been invited to give talks before a number of Philadelphia's artistic and cultural organizations, including the Violette de Mazia Foundation, the Philadelphia Theatre Company, Bryn Mawr College's Colloquium in Visual Culture, the University of Pennsylvania Museum of Archaeology and Anthropology, the Institute of Contemporary Art, and the Philadelphia Orchestra.
+Andrew has spoken at a number of institutions of higher education, including Bryn Mawr College, Penn State, Muhlenberg College, Johns Hopkins University, and Yale University.
+He has also been invited to give talks before a number of Philadelphia's artistic and cultural organizations, including the Violette de Mazia Foundation, the Philadelphia Theatre Company, the University of Pennsylvania Museum of Archaeology and Anthropology, the Institute of Contemporary Art, and the Philadelphia Orchestra.
 In addition, he teaches two classes each year in partnership with the Philadelphia Museum of Art.

 Maurizio Giammarco received his M.A. in Creative Writing and Ph.D. in English from Temple University and has taught at the university for eighteen years.
 From 2005-2007 he taught drama, acting, rehearsal and production, and writing at Rosemont College, where he was also the theater program director.
 During his tenure there, he produced the one-act play festival and directed the school's annual spring production.
 From 2007-2009, in addition to teaching at Temple University as a full-time lecturer in the Intellectual Heritage Program, he was a visiting professor at Haverford College, where he taught introductory and advanced courses in fiction writing, as well as classes in screenwriting, terrorism in international film, and food and society.